dward2/BME547/Assignments/final_image_processor.md

 * When a heart rate and ECG image are received, the date and time of receipt should be stored with the data.
-* If the upload contains a medical record number not already found in the database, a new entry should be made for that patient.
+* If the upload contains a medical record number not already found in the database, a new entry should be made for that patient, and the information sent with the request stored in this new record.
-* If the upload contains a medical record number already found in the database, the other information sent (medical image or heart rate/ECG image) should be added to the existing information.
-(For this assignment, the patient name will only be created the first time and does not to be updated.)
+* If the upload contains a medical record number already found in the database, any medical image and/or heart rate/ECG image sent with the request should be added to the existing information.
+If a patient name is also sent, it should update the existing name in the database.
 * Accept requests from the monitoring station client to retrieve the following information from the database and download it to the client:
   + a list of available patient medical record numbers